By Pragyansharma Polavarapu

 Tolstoy (translated into all major languages of the world).
 The great Russian

-writer-philosopher considered as one of the greatest writers of
+writer-philosopher is considered as one of the greatest writers of

 world.
 The book reminds us of the great